Alex Puccio

-Alex Puccio (born Alexandrea Elizabeth Cocca on June 15, 1989 in McKinney, Texas) is a professional climber specializing in bouldering.
+Alex Puccio (born Alexandrea Elizabeth Cocca on June 15, 1989 in McKinney, Texas) is an American professional climber specializing in bouldering.
 She competes in climbing competitions and split her time between climbing outdoor and indoor.
 She finished third overall in the 2011 and 2013 World Cup bouldering competition, second overall in the 2014 Climbing World Championship bouldering competition, and has won the American Bouldering Series eleven times.

 Biography

 Puccio started climbing in 2002 at age thirteen with her mother.
 In 2006, she participated for the first time in the U.S. Bouldering Championships, and won the title.
 She later won in 2007, 2008, 2010, 2011, 2012, and 2013.
 In 2008, 2009 and 2010 she competed in the World Cup bouldering climbing but only at the stage of Vail finishing sixth respectively, before and fourth.
 In 2011, she took part in all the steps going up to the podium five times, with three second places and two third places.
 Since then she has been a fixture on the IFSC Bouldering World Cup circuit where she is constantly a finalist.